xLeachimx/masteroids/design/gameplay.md

 ### Pending:

-- The player may add their name to the leaderboard if they would rank in the top 10

 ### Completed:
 - The Player will start with a total of 0 points
 - The Player will be represented by an isosceles triangle